pablomagro/techtales/source/_posts/AWS-Certified-SysOps-Administrator-Associate-SOA-C02.md

 ### Alarms
 CloudWatch alarms allow you to monitor metrics and trigger actions based on defined thresholds.
 In this case, you can create a CloudWatch alarm that monitors the CPU utilization metric of the EC2 instance.
 When the CPU utilization reaches 100%, the alarm will be triggered, and you can configure actions such as sending notifications or executing automated actions to address the unresponsiveness issue.

-### For each production EC2 instance, create an Amazon CloudWatch alarm for Status Check Failed: System.
-Set the alarm action to recover the EC2 instance.
+### `👀` For each production EC2 instance, create an `Amazon CloudWatch alar`m for Status `Check Failed: System`.
+Set the alarm action to `recover the EC2 instance`.
 Configure the alarm notification to be published to an Amazon Simple Notification Service (Amazon SNS) topic.

-``Explanation``: By creating a `CloudWatch alarm` for Status Check Failed: System, you can` automate the recovery task of EC2 instances` (stop, terminate, reboot, or recover your Amazon EC2 instances).
+``Explanation``: By creating a `CloudWatch alarm` for Status `Check Failed: System`, you can` automate the recovery task of EC2 instances` (`stop, terminate, reboot, or recover your Amazon EC2 instances`).
 When the system health check fails for an EC2 instance, the alarm will be triggered and perform the configured action to recover the instance.
 This eliminates the need for manual intervention.
 Additionally, configuring the alarm to publish notifications to an SNS topic allows you to receive notifications whenever a system health check fails.

 ### Metrics